Battle of Sheikh Sa'ad: Aftermath

 Hospital Ship No. 1, one of the few available, on the Tigris River in 1916 carrying British and Indian wounded back to the British clearing hospital at Falahiyah during the relief force's attempt to rescue the Kut garrison.

 The Tigris Corps had taken the position, but the cost of breaking through the Ottoman defenses had heavy casualties.
 Aylmer's command suffered 1,962 dead and 2,300 wounded out of 13,300 men.
 The medical preparations for the relief force had been almost an afterthought.
 Most of the medical units attached to the Meerut Division were still working their way upriver or awaiting transport in Basra.

 At the time of the battle, the Tigris Corps had facilities to treat 250 wounded soldiers.
 By the end of 7 January 1916, the field ambulances were trying to deal with almost ten times that may.
 Some of the wounded had to wait as much as ten days before they were finally cleared through the field ambulances before being sent to the hospitals established downriver at Basra.

 Although the Aylmer's force had captured Sheikh Sa'ad, it had cost him nearly 4,400 dead and wounded to do so.
-The Ottoman forces on the left bank of the Tigris had not been broken.
-Although General Nixon, in his dispatch to the War Office, would estimate that the Ottoman forces had suffered 4,400 casualties, this number is suspect.
-Although Kemball's force on the right bank was successful in breaking into the Ottoman defenses, the same did not happen on the left bank.
-Furthermore, there were many reports that the artillery fire, due to the lack of good observation points and the Ottoman camouflage efforts, was ineffective.
-When it became clear that their right bank defenses had fallen, they displaced in good order, taking with them all their artillery.
-Retreating seven miles upriver, they occupied the defenses being readied at the Wadi.
+General Nixon, in his dispatch to the War Office, would estimate that the Ottoman forces had suffered 4,400 casualties, but this number is suspect.
+Kemball's force on the right bank was successful in breaking into the Ottoman defenses, the same did not happen on the left bank.
+Furthermore, there were reports that the artillery fire, due to the lack of good observation points and the Ottoman camouflage efforts, was ineffective.
+When it became clear that their right bank defenses had fallen, the Ottomans displaced in good order, taking with them all their artillery.
+The Ottomans retreated seven miles upriver and occupied their next line of defenses being readied at an area known as "the Wadi".

 Despite the casualties, Aylmer could not afford to spend much time waiting for the arrival of the second division of reinforcements still working its way upriver to the front.
 Every advance he made put him further from his supply base at Basra, and closer to the Ottoman logistical hub at Baghdad.
 Although considered a British victory (albeit a costly one), the Ottoman forces had achieved their goal in delaying the Tigris Corps.
 They had bloodied Aylmer's forces, using up time which the Kut garrison believed it did not have and reinforcements which were hard for the British and Indian governments to replace.